kroegen/demo-boilerplate/README.md

 # test-project

-This is a demo vue3 + ts boilerplate project made to cover the dummyJSON api with UI
+This is a demo vue3 + ts boilerplate project made to cover the dummyJSON api with UI ([Link to Demo](https://d38gr50hwwazmm.cloudfront.net/))

 ## Project Setup